 OV-chipkaart

 A contactless smart card system, OV-chipkaart, is used to pay for the metro, buses, trams and trains across Dutch cities, as well as city-specific public transport ticketing systems.
-Depending on how long one will be in the Netherlands and how often they intend commuting, there are different options for the OV-chipkaart.
+Depending on how long an expat will be in the Netherlands and how often they intend commuting, there are different options for the OV-chipkaart.
 All cards are valid for five years but can be renewed.

 Trains